nglaeser/crypto-glossary/README.md

 # Crypto Glossary
-Glossary of theoretical cryptography terms
+Glossary of theoretical cryptography terms.

+**Important: if you are using GitHub in dark mode, equations will not be visible.**

 [Glossary](glossary.md)
 - [General](glossary.md#general)